yunsungbae/MapStore2/docs/user-guide/menu-bar.md

   <img src="img/rome.png" style="max-width:700px;" />

-Option Menu
+Burger Menu
 -----------
-The *Option Menu* is the core of the *Menu Bar* and will be treated in details.
+The *Burger Menu* is the core of the *Menu Bar* and will be treated in details.
 It contains several options to add data from different sources to the map, perform measurments, and to save, print and share the created map.

 <img src="img/menu-options.png" style="max-height:500px;" />